Evert-R/findme-eat/README.md

 - Get directions from your location
 - Select vehicle for directions
 - Switch to full screen mode
-- Single column view for mobile decices
+- Single column view for mobile devices
 - dual or triple column view for desktop devices
 - Auto adjust to one column for tablets in portrait mode